0xKernelPanic/rm-fr-notes/02_Security_Notes/Red_Team/Reconnaissance/Active/DNS.md

 dnsenum --enum <target_domain> -f /usr/share/seclists/Discovery/DNS/subdomains-top1million-110000.txt -r
 ```
 In this command:
-`-r` recursively will try to enumerate subdomains of that subdomain.
+`-r` recursively will try to enumerate subdomains of that subdomain

 We can also enumerate subdomains